 This is why our first impulse in the morning is to evacuate our bowel and bladder of waste.
 We blow our nose, cleanse our ears, eyes, mouth, and tongue of accumulated congestion, which is considered the residue from undigested food.
 It is especially important to not eat during nighttime pitta because without this cleansing opportunity, undigested food (ama) and toxins accumulate.

 During kapha time, between 6:00pm and 10:00pm, we will begin to settle down and feel ready for sleep.
 It is important to go to bed before 10:00pm so kapha is still influencing our nervous system.
 If we wait until pitta influence begins to take hold, we will begin waking up and feeling hungry.
 Kapha time is the easiest time to fall asleep and the first couple hours of sleep will be more valuable if complimented by kapha.

-According to the ayurvedic tradition, our routines should be in line with vata, pitta and kapha circadian and environmental cycles to insure our bodies of proper functioning.
+According to the ayurvedic tradition, our routines should be in line with vata, pitta and kapha circadian and environmental cycles to ensure our bodies of proper functioning.
 Improper sequencing is the ultimate key to imbalance, which brings on disease.
 Along with establishing our routines, appropriate food will help keep each dosha in proper balance.